 Plainsong publishes the first version of the Christian food movement guide and collaborates with Wake Forest Divinity School on the Food, Health & Ecological Well-Being Program’s Re:Generate Fellowship and Summer Gathering.

 Our Executive Director speaks at Harvard Divinity School’s “The Spirit of Sustainable Agriculture” conference.

 Honore Farm & Mill, a California ministry shifting Christian practice toward greater health for Creation through growing heirloom wheat for communion bread, chooses us as the second site for their program.

 Plainsong collaborates with Greenhorns to create a meeting for both land access professionals (who work to provide land to new or beginning farmers) and religious leaders who steward land for God’s work.

 Plainsong is included in the Duke World Food Policy Council’s gathering for leading Food & Faith practitioners nationally, is profiled on the BBC World Service’s Heart & Soul program, and receives national news coverage in Civil Eats and Reuters.

 The first cohort of the young adult program includes participants and leaders who move to the farm from Massachusetts, California, North Carolina and Ohio.

-Plainsong pilots a program for church leaders to set action learning goals for the land they tend.
+Plainsong pilots the Ministry Innovators Cohort program for church leaders to set action learning goals for the land they tend.
 Clergy and church members from twelve states come to the farm for in-person learning and connection before the pandemic begins.